owning a marquee – garden tent

 My tent framework is erected and left permanently to endure the weather all year.
 Taking the structure down each winter caused more issues than leaving it out through the winters.
 The white outer covers are added in May and removed around September.
 That seems to lessen the wear on the fabric.
 During the summer months there will be a couple of storms – whereas there’s nearly always a fierce winter storm that could uproot the structure.

-And here’s the thing to know: I’d recommend not only using a ground bar set and tie-down straps on every upright but also ensuring that you use every piece of covering panel and every fixing supplied.
-To weather any storm you need to create an enclosed box.
-If you leave even one side open you’ll create an umbrella effect.
+And here’s the thing to know: I’d recommend not only using a ground bar set and tie-down straps on every upright but also ensuring that you use every covering panel and every fixing supplied.
+To weather a storm you need to create an enclosed box.
+If you leave even one side open you’ll create an umbrella.

 After 10 years the framework that sits outside all year suffers superficially and needs a spray of white paint to look good again.
 The groundbars last too but the corner joints fail on one corner.
 A fully fitted tent lasts longer than one with flapping panels.
 You really don’t want flapping panels if you want them to last.